wilrop/ramo/README.md

   howpublished = {\url{https://github.com/wilrop/mo-game-theory}},
 }
 ```
-This repository contains (derivatives of) original work that has been published in the literature.
+This repository contains (derivatives of) original work that has been published elsewhere.
 We present a complete overview of which algorithms come from which work in [references.md](references.md).

 ## License
 This project is licensed under the terms of the MIT license.